Skip to main content

 Use libragen config to see current values and which environment variables are active.

-Manage shell completions for bash, zsh, and fish.
+Set up shell completions for bash, zsh, and fish.

 Terminal window